DonPi-Boxer/NODEO-Batch-Registrate/README.md

 @inproceedings{wu2022nodeo,
-  title={Nodeo: A neural ordinary differential equation based optimization framework for deformable image registration}, author={Wu, Yifan and Jiahao, Tom Z and Wang, Jiancong and Yushkevich, Paul A and Hsieh, M Ani and Gee, James C}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={20804--20813}, year={2022}
+  title={Nodeo: A neural ordinary differential equation based optimization framework for deformable image registration}, author={Wu, Yifan and Jiahao, Tom Z and Wang, Jiancong and Yushkevich, Paul A and Hsieh, M Ani and Gee, James C}, book title={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={20804--20813}, year={2022}
 }